PHBS/RM-QF/files/thesis_format.md

     * Black-Scholes (`BS`) formula
     * Black-Scholes (henceforth, `BS`) formula
     * Black-Scholes (thereafter, `BS`) formula
-  * If there are many of acronyms, it is better to give a table of acronyms in the end ().
+  * If there are many of acronyms, it is better to give a table of acronyms in the beginning (between abstract and text).
   * Abstract is considered as an separate document.
 Apply the same rule above in abstract.
 Define first before use any acronym.

 # Defense Presentation